AndrewAkinson/python3-therion-analyzer/README.md

 ### Summary

-This repository contains python code to analyze survex data source file trees (`.svx` files):

-* `svx_keywords.py` extracts selected keywords and associated data;
-* `svx_grep.py` is a generic search tool along the lines of the unix `grep` utility.

-Both parse the source file and follow file inclusion statements.
-For the first, extracted keywords can include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
+The python script `svx_analyze.py` in this repository analyzes survex data source file trees (`.svx` files).
+It can be used to search for keywords such as file includes, begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
+A 'grep-like' regular expression pattern matching mode is also available.

-A survex data source file tree for the Dow-Prov system is given in the `DowProv` directory.
+The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code parses the survex source file and follows the file inclusion statements, reporting results in logical order, and additionally keeping track of the survex station naming hierarchy of begin/end statements.

-For example, to extract fixed points and co-ordinate system definitions use
+For example, to extract fixed points and co-ordinate system definitions for the Dow-Prov system from the sample survex data source file tree given in the `DowProv` directory, use
 ```
 $ ./svx_keywords.py DowProv/DowProv -c -k cs,fix
 DowProv/DowProv.svx:41:*cs OSGB:SD